2nd nor'easter rips through NY area, brings thundersnow

 State offices were shuttered ahead of the storm, and non-essential employees were told to stay home.

-By late afternoon, New Jersey State Police said they had responded to 356 motor vehicle crashes and 462 motorist aids since midnight.
-The Outerbridge Crossing connecting Staten Island to Perth Amboy was closed in both directions due to falling ice.
+New Jersey State Police say they responded to 506 motor vehicle crashes and 939 motorist aids since midnight in their patrolled areas.

 Flooding was the bigger concern on Long Island, especially in high-risk areas, and residents were urged to keep cars off the streets to prevent damage.